CYNAC - P

 6. Acute gout

-Onset of Action for Paracetamol:
+The onset of Action for Paracetamol:

 30 – 60 minutes

-Half Life of Paracetamol:
+Half-Life of Paracetamol:

-1-4 hours
+1-4 hour

 Indications for Paracetamol: